jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/2_advanced_hist/task.md

 You can use the hidden `get_y_coordinates` function, accepting the city sales and the city name to generate `y` coordinates for the scatter plot.

 Second, let's change the main histograms axes.
-We will add an edge color for histograms, and add vertical lines with text labels indicating the median sales value for each city:
+We will change colors, and add vertical lines with text labels indicating the median sales value for each city:

-1. Add the following edge colors:
-    - Belgrade: `crimson`.
-    - Yerevan: `black`.
+1. Use the same colors as in the scatter plot for each city.
-2. Draw a vertical line at each median using [ `axvline`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.axvline.html) method, on the corresponding axes.
+2. Draw a vertical line at each median using [ `axvline`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.axvline.html) method on the corresponding axes.
-3. Make the line dashed, set its width to `1.5`, and match its color to the histogram’s edge color.
+3. Make the line dashed, set its width to `1.5`, and match its color to the histogram’s color.
 4. Use the [
    `text`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.text.html) method to add median value near the
    line:
-    - Belgrade: `x = median_belgrade + 25`, `y = 0.005`, horizontal alignment `left`.
-    - Yerevan: `x = median_yerevan - 25`, `y = 0.005`, horizontal alignment `right`.
+    - For Belgrade sales: set `x`  to their median sales _plus_ `25`, `y` to `0.005`, and the horizontal alignment to `left`.
+    - For Yerevan sales: set `x`  to their median sales _minus_ `25`, `y` to `0.005`, and the horizontal alignment to `right`.
 5. Do not include medians in the legend.
+6. Remove the axes title and add a super title to the figure.

 You can use the hidden `get_median` function, accepting the city sales to calculate the median sales for each city.